 Ms. Mosko continued her legal studies and received her Juris Doctor in 2009 from the University of Detroit Mercy School of Law.
 While in law school and after graduating, Ms. Mosko interned and volunteered at the Archdiocese of Detroit Community Immigration Legal Services.

 From 2010 to 2013, Ms. Mosko was employed as the Regional Attorney at Justice For Our Neighbors-Southeastern Michigan where she provided free legal immigration services to the Southeastern Michigan community.
-During this time, Ms. Mosko represented clients on a wide range of immigration legal issues.
+During this time, Ms. Mosko represented hundreds of clients from all over the world on a wide range of immigration legal issues.
+Ms. Mosko also participated in several community education engagements.

 In February 2013, Ms. Mosko joined Ellis Porter, PLC, where she specializes in family-based immigration law, naturalization, inadmissibility and removability, and humanitarian forms of relief for immigrants.